 In 1866 Irving Chapman built a dam across the Blue River and put up a flour mill.
-Soon after Z.H.
+Soon after, Z.H.
 Moore established a store and later built a house.
-The firm of Moore & Esterbrook opened fine stone quarries and this industry soon diverted settlement to that point.
+The firm of Moore & Esterbrook opened fine stone quarries, and this industry soon diverted settlement to that point.
 This industry was a valuable one for the growing town.
-The quality of the stone was unsurpassed and found a ready market in Lincoln, Beatrice, Grand Island, and other towns of Kansas and Nebraska.
+The quality of the stone was unsurpassed, and found a ready market in Lincoln, Beatrice, Grand Island, and other towns of Kansas and Nebraska.
 A large number of men were employed in the quarries.

 In 1900, the community reached its peak population of 347.
-By 1910, the Union Pacific Railroad was providing transportation for agricultural products, the town boasted banking facilities, express and telegraph offices, and a population of 253.
+By 1910, the Union Pacific Railroad was providing transportation for agricultural products, and the town boasted banking facilities, express and telegraph offices, and a population of 253.